Kovaelin/Discord-Resources/rules.md

 > NSFW content, for example, can and will be punished severely.

 4. Advertising as normal isn't allowed in our public channels.
-> If you require help with your server in some way or someone to test your bot that's fine but handle that in DM and do not send invites unsolicited.
+> If you require help with your server in some way, or need someone to test your bot, that's fine!
+But, handle that in DMs.
+Don't send invites unsolicitedly.

 6. Keep comments and discussion constructive
 > Disagreements can and will happen, however, we will not tolerate posts that are severely out of line.
 Comments or posts that are not relevant to a topic will be deleted; Comments or posts that are extremely offensive or attack an individual or group may result in a ban.